-At the end of internal medicine clerkship course, the trainee must believe that Allah, the almighty is the only healer, patients must just rely on Allah for their cure. also, all of us know that we practitioners only facilitate healthcare to successfully help and assist patients, all of us appreciate and respect and we are adhered to professionalism and medical ethics.
+At the end of internal medicine clerkship course, the trainee must believe that Allah, the almighty is the only healer , patients must just rely on Allah for their cure . also, all of us know that we practitioners only facilitate healthcare to successfully help and assist patients , all of us appreciate and respect and we are adhered to professionalism and medical ethics.
 We practitioners adhere to oath and guidelines of medical ethics which are rooted in Islamic teaching, we understand that piety is the base of adherence to professionalism and medical ethics.
 Also we practitioners must competently identify ethical issues of medicine and we should be qualified to adhere medical code of ethics and medical law, we should respect cultures and beliefs of the interested people and we must analyze these issues to take proper decision.

-subset Competencies Expected competency level after end term of internal medicine clerkship course Supervisor Competent at prodeontology, career righteousness ofessionalism, philanthropy, respect, excellence, justice, honesty and Independent Related clinical department and cooperation with internal medicine department Medical law and regulations Must be familiar with medical law stand professionalism and criteria (know how to issue death certificate, patients' obligatory report, prescription, obligatory hospitalization and so forth) and must necessarily respect them.
-He or she must adhere to the regulations and professional duties relegated by health Perform under Supervision in clerkship rotations- Independent in Internship Related clinical department and cooperation with internal medicine department system service delivery or related ward.
+Competent at professionalism, philanthropy, respect, deontology, career excellence, justice, honesty and righteousnessRelated clinical department and cooperation with internal medicine departmentMedical law and regulations1.
+Must be familiar with medical law stand professionalism and criteria (know how to issue death certificate, patients' obligatory nospitalization and so forth) and must necessarily respect them.Perform under Supervision in clerkship rotations- Independent in Lew and regulationsRelated clinical department2.
+He or she must adhere to the regulations2.
+He or she must adhere to the regulations and professionalPerform under supervision in clerkship rotations- Independent in InternshipRelated clinical department subset Competencies Expected competency level after end term of internal medicine clerkship course Supervisor Medical law and regulationslaw stand professionalism and criteria (know how to issue death certificate, patients' obligatory report, prescription, obligatory hospitalization and so forth) and must necessarily respect them.Perform under Supervision in clerkship rotations- Independent in Internshipclinical department and cooperation with internal medicine department2.
+He or she must adhere to the2.
+He or she must adhere to the2.
+He or she must adhere to the2.
+He or she must adhere to the3.
+He or she must adhere to the3.
+He or she must adhere to the deontology, career Independent clinical department and cooperation with internal medicine duties relegated by health law stand professionalism and criteria (know how to issue death certificate, patients' obligatory report, prescription, obligatory hospitalization and so forth) and must necessarily respect them.
+He or she must adhere to the regulations and professional Supervision in clerkship rotations- Independent in clinical department and cooperation with internal medicine department system service delivery or related ward.
 3. Must be accountable to supervising authorities of the health system.
 Reasoning and moral decision making He or she must know basic ethical concepts in medicine to utilize them in moral reasoning.
-Independent Related clinical department and cooperation with internal medicine department
+Related clinical department and cooperation with internal medicine department